-I joined a small group of people, interested in studying an eclectic range of esoteric subjects under Leo's guidance, including of course, the Tarot.
-The attention and context for our work was predominantly the 'unseen' influences at play - an early introduction to quantum mechanics!
+The focus and context for our work was predominantly the 'unseen' influences at play - an early introduction to quantum mechanics!

-Over the years we developed our experiences with natural Earth energies, the phenomena of the human aura - our own energy bodies and higher senses and faculties, essential to having some understanding of the human potential and, of course, to insightful interpretations of the Tarot cards.
+Over the years we continued to develop our experiences with natural Earth energies, the phenomena of the human aura - our own energy bodies and higher senses and faculties, essential to having some understanding of the human potential and, of course, to insightful interpretations of the Tarot cards.

-The artwork was created and printed based on photographs of those chalked drawing.
-They became the Tarot of Frownstrong pack, which I treasure and still use today.
+Finished artwork was created and printed based on photographs of those chalked drawings.
+They became the Tarot of Frownstrong pack - one of only 500 initially printed I treasure and still use today.

-I did my first Tarot Readings on Saturdays in Camden Market, when it was just one enclosed hall and a dozen or so stalls in the courtyard.
-With each reading my wonder and respect for the Tarot grew, as did my relationship with its enigmatic cards.
+I did my first Tarot Readings on Saturdays in Camden Market, when it was just one enclosed hall and a couple of dozen or so stalls in the courtyard.
+With each reading my wonder and respect for the Tarot grew, as did my relationship with the enigmatic cards.

 Since those early days I have done many readings and never stop learning more about this amazing art form - it is truly an ancient art in modern times.

-In 2000 I met another teacher - Sri Sri Ravi Shankar - founder of the Art of Living and, together with the Dalai Lama, the International Association of Human Values (IAHV).
+In 2000 I met another teacher - Sri Sri Ravi Shankar - founder of the Art of Living.
 I consider myself blessed to have spent twelve heart, mind and eye-opening years with him in India, Australia, Germany, France, Indonesia, Spain, New Zealand and of course, the UK.

-“A violence-free society, disease-free body, stress-free mind, inhibition-free intellect, trauma-free memory, and a sorrow-free soul is the birthright of every individual.”
+“A violence-free society, disease-free body, stress-free mind, inhibition-free intellect, trauma-free memory, and a sorrow-free soul is the birthright of every human being..”
 Sri Sri Ravi Shankar.

-It's vision is the creation of a conflict-resolving community in a culture of peace and social justice.
+Stella's vision was the creation of a conflict-resolving community in a culture of peace and social justice.
 She was a profound inspiration to me, as to so many others.
 Her work continues to be a beacon of hope in the vast numbers of human conflicts that exist around the world today.

-I feel incredibly fortunate to have had such opportunities to learn from these teachers and grow from the profound experiences they all led me to.
-I hope my Tarot Readings draw on the wisdom, understanding and compassion for the human condition they so lovingly conveyed.
+I feel incredibly fortunate to have had such opportunities to learn from a diverse range of spiritual and humanitarian teachers and grow from the rich experiences they have all led me to.
+I hope my Tarot Readings and Personal Intuitive Coaching draws on the wisdom, understanding and compassion for the human condition they so lovingly conveyed.